£50,000 *Price from

 Battery and Charging

-The battery of the Audi Q4 e-tron has an estimated total capacity of 82 kWh.
-The usable capacity is 82 kWh (estimate).
-An estimated range of about 260 miles is achievable on a fully charged battery.
+The battery of the Audi Q4 e-tron has a total capacity of 82 kWh.
+The usable capacity is 77 kWh (estimate).
+An estimated range of about 250 miles is achievable on a fully charged battery.
 The actual range will however depend on several factors including climate, terrain, use of climate control systems and driving style.

 The Audi Q4 e-tron emits no CO2 during driving.
 This only includes direct emissions from the vehicle itself.
 The energy needed to charge the battery might have been (partly) generated by the use of fossil fuels.
 Vehicles with an internal combustion engine will always emit CO2 during driving.
 Additionally, CO2 is emitted during the production and transport of fossil fuels.